-As long as imperialism survives at least in major countries - and certainly in the United States of America - it will never give up its attempts to top any further extension of the socialist revolution by economic pressure and military force.
+As long as imperialism survives at least in major countries-and certainly in the United States of America-it will never give up its attempts to stop any further extension of the socialist revolution by economic pressure and military force.
 Nor will it give up its attempts to reconquer, first part and then all, of the territories lost for direct exploitation by capital.
-Such a restoration is not possible in a gradual and peaceful way, any more than the overthrow of capitalism can occur in a peaceful and gradual way.
+Such a restoration is not possible in a gradual and peaceful way, any more than the over throw of capitalism can occur in a peaceful and gradual way.

-Hence the conclusion that any workers state arising out of a victorious socialist revolution, and any group of workers states, whatever the degree of bureaucratisation or socialist democracy which characterises it, will find itself in conditions of armed truce with international capital, which could, under certain circumstances, lead to open war.
+Hence the conclusion that any workers' state arising out of a victorious socialist revolution, and any group of workers' states, whatever the degree of bureaucratization or socialist democracy which characterizes it, will find itself in conditions of armed truce with international capital, which could, under certain circumstances, lead to open war.
 Therefore, one of the central responsibilities of the dictatorship of the proletariat is to maintain and advance permanent military preparedness (from a material as well as from a human point of view) to meet such a challenge when it arises.

-While we reject the idea that nuclear war is inevitable, we likewise reject the idea that propaganda, agitation, and class organisation of the toilers in the capitalist countries alone is sufficient to prevent wars of aggression by imperialism against new and old revolutions.
-As long as the working class of the main capitalist countries has not actually overthrown bourgeois class rule at home, the danger of counter-revolutionary wars remains.
+While we reject the idea that nuclear war is inevitable, we likewise reject the idea that propaganda, agitation, and class organization of the toilers in the capitalist countries alone is sufficient to prevent wars of aggression by imperialism against new and old revolutions.
+As long as the working class of the main capitalist countries has not actually overthrown bourgeois class rule at home, the danger of counterrevolutionary wars remains.
 The proletariat in power must prepare against that danger, as it has to be ready to help the insurgent masses of other countries facing armed intervention of national and international counterrevolution.

 To maintain military preparedness against wars of aggression by imperialism means to deviate resources toward arms production which otherwise would speed up the evolution towards socialism.
-It is a reason the more to reject the reactionary utopia of finally achieving the building of socialism in one or in a few countries.
+It is a reason the more to reject the reactionary Utopia of finally achieving the building of socialism in one or in a few countries.

-The workers' and people's militias constitute the basis of the armed self-defence of the workers state.
-But the latter also requires the maintenance of an army specialised in the use of sophisticated weaponry, etc. The workers' army will be an army of a new type, reflecting its new class basis.
-Just as the Red Army created by the Soviet Republic initially did, it will abolish the officer caste and replace it with councils of soldiers and democratically elected commanders.
-In general "the correlation between regular troops and militia can serve as a fair indication of the actual movement toward socialism."
+It also implies the need for building a regular highly trained army in addition to the militia (the "people in arms").
+The workers army itself will be an army of a new type, reflecting its class basis.
+Like the Red Army initially created by the Soviet Republic, it will abolish the officer caste system and establish a balanced relationship with the militia.
+In general "the correlation between regular troops and milita can serve as a fair indication of the actual movement toward socialism."
 (Trotsky, The Revolution Betrayed, p.
 218.)

-But it by no means implies the inevitability of bureaucratic degeneration, or of serious restrictions of socialist democracy because of the outside pressure of imperialism upon the workers states.
+But it by no means implies the inevitability of bureaucratic degeneration, or of serious restrictions of socialist democracy because of the outside pressure of imperial ism upon the workers' states.